New Report Pledges for New Model of Care for OsteoarthritisNews

 OPUS host a number of unique programs of both community and researcher interest.View

-OPUS Blog - Science Explained
+Publications and OPUS Blog - Science Explained

 Every wondered what world leading research is all about but could never understand the complicated "Science Speak?"
 Read "OPUS Blog - Science Explained" to hear about every step of our recent research and what it means for you and those around you.Read More:

-The Centre for Research Excellence for OPtimising oUtcomes, equity, cost effectiveness and patient Selection (OPUS) in Total Joint Replacement will transform the research and practice landscape of joint replacement surgery, and promote critically needed stewardship to optimise management for better outcomes and reduced costs for this high volume and expensive procedure.
+The Centre for Research Excellence for OPtimising oUtcomes, equity, cost effectiveness and patient Selection (OPUS) in Total Joint Replacement will transform the research and practice landscape of joint replacement surgery, promote critically needed stewardship to optimise management for better outcomes and reduced costs for this high volume and expensive procedure.

 OPUS draws together Australian and international experts in clinical care, health economics, outcomes modelling, and implementation research to address unprecedented demand for the procedure (100,000/yr and rising), burgeoning costs ($4.5 billion/yr) and unresolved dissatisfaction (up to 1 in 3 patients).